hechoendrupal/drupal-console-book/pt_br/commands/generate-doc-dash.md

 ## Opções disponíveis
 Opção | Detalhes
 -------|-------------
---path | O endereço do diretório onde o docset será armazenado.
+--path | The path to the directory where the docset will be saved.